-For serious ceramic tile work, no tool is better than a wet saw.
-While there are other ways to cut tile that may serve just fine for very small jobs, if you are tiling a bathroom or large floor, your work will be much easier with a wet saw.
-But a wet tile saw is a serious piece of equipment.
-Cutting tile is unlike cutting other types of materials—breakage is common, and the risk of sharp, flying particles is very real.
-And this is not a tool that has other uses—it is used for cutting tile, and only cutting tile.
-So you might rightly wonder if it makes sense to buy this tool or if you should simply rent one.
+For serious ceramic tile work, no tool is better for cutting tile than a wet saw.
+While there are other ways to cut tile that may serve you well for small jobs, if you are tiling a bathroom or large floor, your work will be much easier with a tile saw.

 How Wet Saws Work

-For example, you can cut tiles as large as 12 inches across by using a small, cheap tool called a snap tile cutter or rail cutter.
-But the breaks with snap cutters can be uneven and wildly unpredictable, leading to a lot of waste.
-And snap cutters work best on thinner wall tiles; they are difficult to use on thick flooring tiles, and don't work very well at all for harder porcelain tiles or very hard natural stone tiles.
-By contrast, the wet tile saw makes good, predictable cuts on almost any ceramic, porcelain, or stone tile.
-If mistakes occur, it's usually operator error.
+Snap cutters work best on thinner wall tiles; they are difficult to use on thick flooring tiles, and do not work very well at all for harder porcelain tiles or for very hard natural stone tiles.
+By contrast, the wet tile saw makes clean, predictable cuts on almost any ceramic, porcelain, or stone tile.

-In theory, you could also cut tile with an ordinary circular saw equipped with an abrasive diamond blade.
-Such blades are sold for exactly this purpose, but this is a dry-cutting process that is messy and potentially dangerous due to flying chips and fragments of glazing.
+An ordinary circular saw equipped with an abrasive diamond blade can cut tiles, too.
+Such blades are sold for exactly this purpose.
+This is a dry-cutting process that is messy and potentially dangerous due to flying chips and glazing fragments.

 Available storage space might also be a consideration.
 With their water reservoir trays, wet tile saws are bulky, large tools.
 If storage space around your home is at a premium, you may prefer to rent a saw when you need it.